 Graduates must satisfactorily complete the licensing examination before practicing as professional registered nurses (RNs).
-During the final semester of the program, students complete an application to register for the NCLEX - RN provided by the Office of Student Affairs.

 Student Consent to Recording

 Classes may be recorded by the College of Nursing for purposes including, but not limited to, online section viewing, video pod casting to students enrolled in the course for review, student illness, and absences associated with religious holidays and disability accommodations.
 Class recordings will be available to students through their password protected Blackboard site.
 Recording devices are prohibited in the classroom except with the instructor's permission.